kellan/laughingmeme/_posts/asides/2003-07-08-markb-this-sure-aint-the-consensus-i-learned-about-at-a-quaker-college.md

 ---
 id: 1583
-title: 'MarkB: This sure ain&#8217;t the consensus I learned about at a Quaker college.'
+title: 'MarkB: This sure aint the consensus I learned about at a Quaker college.'
 date: '2003-07-08T13:41:41+00:00'
 author: Kellan
 layout: post